-The ISS is expected to provide the DC signal to be switched.
+The 2G ISS is expected to provide the DC signal to be switched.
 Typically, this is done through a pull-up resistor.
-The ISS input should sense the voltage on each input to determine the state (open or closed) of each associated switch.
+The 2G ISS input should sense the voltage on each input to determine the state (open or closed) of each associated switch.

-The values of voltages (and resistance) which define the state of an input is based on the assumption that the discrete input utilizes a ground-seeking circuit.
+The values of voltages (and resistance) which define the state of an input assumes that the discrete input utilizes a ground-seeking circuit.
 The input may utilize an internal pull-up to provide for better noise immunity when a true “open” is present at the input.
 This type of input circuit is favorable among both manufacturers and users.

-Because the probability is quite high that sensors (switches) will provide similar information to a number of users, unwanted signals may be impressed on the ISS inputs, especially when the switches are in the open condition.
+Because the probability is quite high that sensors (switches) will provide similar information to a number of users, unwanted signals may be impressed on the 2G ISS inputs, especially when the switches are in the open condition.
 For this reason, equipment manufacturers should base their logic sensing on the “ground” state of each input.
 Manufacturers should ensure adequate signal isolation to prevent sneak circuits from contaminating the logic.
 Typically, diode isolation is used in the avionics equipment to prevent this from happening.